ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/upgrade_agent.md

     * [AWS gateway](/docs/central/connect-aws-gateway/deploy-your-agents-1)
     * [Azure gateway](/docs/central/connect-azure-gateway/agent-variables)

 For converting a YAML entry into an environment variable entry, all the YAML paths you traverse to reach a value should become part of the environment variable name.
-The name of the environment variable is compose of each capitilized path separated by an underscore.
+The name of the environment variable is compose of each capitalized path separated by an underscore.

 Original YAML file: